SAT Exam Syllabus 2026: Check Section-wise SAT Syllabus

 Questions: 5-7

-For now, this is the standard SAT exam syllabus that will test both the Reading + Writing and the Maths sections of the SAT exam as per the new format or in the Digital SAT.
+For now, this is the standard SAT exam syllabus that will test both the Reading + Writing and the Maths sections of the SAT exam.
+Applicants must know when to start studying for SAT so that they are able to cover the entire SAT exam syllabus.
+They must also ensure once they cover the syllabus of SAT, they take full length SAT practice tests.

 Check out the video above for a quick run through on SAT syllabus and its major key takeaways!